2018ik/2018ik.github.io/_wiki/spirit_man.markdown

 Hebrews 4:12 reveals that the human soul and spirit need to be divided.
 We see a type of this in the Old Testament in the temple with its outer court, Holy place, and Holy of Holies.
 Likewise, we see a type of this in the children of Israel going out of Egypt, through the wilderness and entering into the good land.
 When we are not contacting God and receiving His word, the spirit is covered and difficult to distinguish from the soul.

 Why does Paul use the subjunctive mood ("the Lord *be* with your Spirit" - 2 Tim.
 4:22) rather than asserting that "the Lord *is* with your Spirit."
 That is because the Lord's being with our Spirit is dependent on our relationship with Him.
 He could be *in* our spirit but not *with* our spirit.

+## Release

+The release of the spirit is the outflow of the spirit through the reflecting and expressing organs of the soul and body respectively.
+This allows the Spirit with one's spirit to flow out and enter into others, which flow is true fellowship.
+The condition of one's spirit is only manifested when it is released, which can indicate defilement.

 ## Defilement